 Mixed Length Flooring

 The last and most popular option is a combination of the two, combining the long lengths of a Fixed product, with the more natural appearance of Random Length.
 Typically a mixed pack will contain mostly fixed length planks e.g. five 1800mm lengths and one random cut plank.
 The addition of a random length plank ensures a completely random pattern.
-Without it, you can end up with an unnatural brickwork like pattern.
-This option is the most popular as you have a large amount of long lengths, but also a natural stagger pattern.
+Without it, you can end up with an unnatural brickwork like pattern as we mentioned above.
+This option is the most popular as you have a large number of long lengths, but also a natural stagger pattern.